obedydaka/printf/README.md

-This directory is about a group project on printf, unfortunately I did it alone
+This directory is about a group project on printf.